bookingactivities/booking-activities/readme.txt

 * Fix - Possible JS error when loading a booking system with preselected events
 * Fix - Error when submitting WC add to cart form on event click
 * Fix - WC cart items may not be removed on expiration depending on your server timezone
+* Fix - WC order status turned to completed / cancelled when one of its booking status changed, instead of all
 * Fix - PHP notices in booking form editor after creating a booking form
 * Fix - Cannot click on unavailable events on bookings page
 * Optimization - JS variables passed via PHP are now loaded only once, have been significantly reduced, and are filtered for the frontend